luozhaoyu/luozhaoyu.github.io/resume.md

   - It would fully leverage modern HTML elements with correct semantics, see examples below (but not limited to these)
 - CSS: It must use modern CSS frameworks for color selection and semantic HTML
   - A minimalist/class-less CSS framework is preferred
+  - respect CSS framework's design decisions
+    - try to reuse the component provided by the CSS framework as much as possible
-  - respect CSS framework's design decisions and only override when specifically needed for the requirements.
+    - only override when specifically needed for the requirements.
 - The whole resume layout is within A4 dimension, that is easy to be exported/printed within A4
 - 2-column display: left column is work experience, right column is miscellaneous info such as summary/eduction/skill
   - Left column is the important content, which is wider than right column